-As a sculptor of constructive geometric forms, George Hart's work deals with patterns and relationships derived from classical ideals of balance and symmetry.
+GEORGE HART is a sculptor of constructive geometric forms whose work deals with patterns and relationships derived from classical ideals of balance and symmetry.
 Mathematical yet organic, these abstract forms invite the viewer to partake of the geometric aesthetic.
 He uses a variety of media, including paper, wood, plastic, metal, and assemblages of common household objects.

 Classical forms are pushed in new directions, so viewers can take pleasure in their Platonic beauty yet recognize how they are updated for our complex high-tech times.
 Dr. Hart shares with many artists the idea that a pure form is a worthy object, and selects for each piece the materials that best carry that form.
 In one series of pieces, familiar objects are arranged in engaging configurations, displaying an essential tension between mundane individual components and the strikingly original totality.

 Because his works invite contemplation, slowly revealing their content, some viewers see them as meditation objects.
 A lively dancing energy moves within each piece and flows out to the viewer.
 The integral wholeness of each self-contained sculpture presents a crystalline purity, a conundrum of complexity, and a stark simplicity.

 Selected Group Shows

 - Ph.D.
 Massachusetts Institute of Technology, Electrical Engineering and Computer Science, 1987

 - M.A.
 Indiana University, Linguistics, August 1979

 - B.S.
 Massachusetts Institute of Technology, Mathematics, January 1977

 - Massachusetts Institute of Technology, Stata Center, Cambridge, MA